If you have an eCommerce website and don’t know how to get started with content marketing, you came to the right place.

 I’m imagining that the reason you chose to use content marketing is to show that your business is different.
 This is why it’s important to decide on the aspect of your business that only you have and show it to the world.

-This is also a good idea from a SEO perspective.
-Having the same description everyone else has won’t bring you closer to reaching the first page when it comes to rankings, as your content will show up as duplicate.
+This is also a good idea from an SEO perspective.
+Having the same description everyone else has won’t bring you closer to reaching the first page when it comes to rankings, as your content will show up as a duplicate.